linlin1023/notes/exp.md

+how important is the could and cloud computing. design, deploy, and manage applications in cloud computing.
+3-  12 certifications that cover both foundational and specialty cloud computing topics

+cloud projects

+ public cloud, cloud computing has moved from a nice-to-have to a core competency in the enterprise

 # AWS
 in Kiwiplan we use AWS to create AMIs which are those machine images that contain different licences and data base setup, to help developers to easily setup customer software environment and to invetigate the issue in production evironment